-- SHP’s Know the Signs programs may be introduced in every school across the U.S. at no cost to teach students and educators early-prevention steps that help keep schools and communities safe.
+- SHP’s Know the Signs programs being introduced in every school across the U.S. at no cost to teach students and educators early-prevention steps that help keep schools and communities safe.

-- Students learn to notice their peers that are sitting or playing alone during free time and commit to including them in three easy steps taught in the Start With Hello program.
+- Students learning to notice their peers that are sitting or playing alone during free time and commit to including them in three easy steps taught in the Start With Hello program.

-- Children and adults understand how to report warning signs and behaviors that could lead to someone hurting themselves or others through the training provided by SHP’s program Say Something.
+- Children and adults understanding how to report warning signs and behaviors that could lead to someone hurting themselves or others through the training provided by SHP’s program Say Something.